b0baille/devops-test/README.md

 ### Technical stack

-Here are the technical requirements for your virtual context
+Find below the technical requirements for your virtual context.

 * Ruby version
 - 2.3